SauronClaus/FCT/Characters/readMe.txt

 - If adding someone, no commas, line breaks, or "|" in their names.
 - Be fair when ranking someone- having a niche character nobody's ever heard of multiple days in a row is no fun for anyone.
 - Submit merge requests and I'll try to figure out how that works?
 We'll see.
 Never collabed with people over GitHub before.
+- Big note: everything is seperated with "|", except for tags, which are seperated with ",".
+If the tag has an extra character attached, the tag name and character name is seperated with a "|".
 - That's it!
 Thanks so much for your help with this project!